Mojang/Sift/README.md

 }
 ```

-So in the above config we have defined 2 accounts namely `Sessions` and `Main` and both of them are connected to `amazon` cloud provider. `Sessions` account does not have any `regions` so `sift` will consider all available regions from the cloud provider which is `amazon`.
+So in the above config we have defined 2 accounts namely `Sessions` and `Main` and both of them are connected to `amazon` cloud provider. `Sessions` account does not have any `regions` so `sift` will consider all available regions from the cloud provider which is `amazon` in this example.

 **Note**: Names you give to different accounts have nothing to do with the real account name in the cloud providers.